shopware5/devdocs/source/developers-guide/content-types/index.md

 ## General

-Content types can be created using an interface in the administration in "Settings" => "Content Types" or with a 'contenttypes.xml' in the Resources folder of your Plugin.
-If a content-type is created using a plugin, it can't be modified in the administration.
-In this guide we will create a content-type using a plugin.
+Content Types can be created using an interface in the administration in "Settings" => "Content Types" or with a 'contenttypes.xml' in the Resources folder of your Plugin.
+If a Content Type is created using a plugin, it can't be modified in the administration.
+In this guide we will create a Content Type using a plugin.

 ## Creating a content type

-A plugin content type can be created with a 'Resources/contenttypes.xml' in your plugin directory.
-A XML file can contain multiple content types.
+A plugin Content Type can be created with a 'Resources/contenttypes.xml' in your plugin directory.
+A XML file can contain multiple Content Types.

 ```xml
 <?xml version="1.0" encoding="utf-8"?>